AdobeDocs/experience-cloud.en/help/website-implementation/id-service.md

 ### Add a Rule to Send the Customer IDs

-The Experience Cloud ID Service passes the Customer IDs in rules using an action called “Set Customer IDs.”
+The Adobe Experience Platform Identity Service passes the Customer IDs in rules using an action called “Set Customer IDs.”
 You will now create a rule to trigger this action when the visitor is authenticated.

 **To create a rule to send the Customer IDs**